Exeter (constituency)

 Exeter (/'ɛksɪtər/ EK-sit-ər) is a constituency composed of the cathedral city and county town of Devon represented in the House of Commons of the UK Parliament since 2024 by Steve Race of the Labour Party.

+Constituency profile

+The Exeter constituency is located in Devon and covers most of the city of Exeter excluding some of its eastern suburbs.
+Exeter is a historic cathedral city with origins in the Roman period.
+It is home to the University of Exeter, which has around 30,000 students.
+The city is an important centre of employment with many commuters from nearby towns.
+The constituency has average levels of deprivation; the suburb of Pennsylvania near the university is affluent whilst the area around Wonford is more deprived.
+House prices are slightly below the national average.

+In general, residents of the constituency are young and well-educated.
+Levels of professional employment and household income are similar to national averages.
+White people made up 89% of the population at the 2021 census.
+At the city council, most of Exeter's suburbs are represented by the Labour Party with Green Party councillors elected in the city centre.
+At the county council, the suburbs are instead mostly represented by Reform UK.
+An estimated 57% of voters in the constituency supported remaining in the European Union in the 2016 referendum compared to 48% nationwide.

 History

 The constituency existed continuously as a parliamentary borough/borough constituency, electing two MPs from 1295 (the Model Parliament) until 1885, when its representation was reduced to one MP by the Redistribution of Seats Act 1885.

 The constituency has had a history of representatives from 1900 of Conservative, Liberal Party, Independent and Labour representation.
 Since 1997, it has been held by the Labour Party, which currently has a majority of over 10,000, suggesting this is a safe seat for the party.

-Constituency profile

-The constituency covers the majority of the city, including the University, Royal Devon and Exeter Hospital and the Met Office which are significant employers.
-As of 2022, median gross weekly in pay for full-time workers is below the figure for Great Britain as a whole but above that for South West England.
-Median hourly pay, however, is below that for both the region and for Great Britain.
-There are a large number of students for a small city.